nickibyte/tridchessboard.js/docs/docs.md

 In the example FEN String above the first field (12bc) tells us that there are four towers placed at positions 1, 2, 11 and 12.

 The second field of the FEN String holds the piece positions.
+Here the '|' (pipe symbol) has been added as a separator between the different levels of the Tri-D chessboard.
+The '/' (forward slash) separates the rank on each level just like in regular FEN.

+The piece placements are stored rank by rank in big-endian order (just like in regular FEN).
+This means they start on the highest level (level 6) on the last rank (rank 10).
+From there they go backwards through the ranks on each level before continuing with the next lower level.
+Within a rank the pieces are stored in littel-endian order (in the order of their file from a-f).

+The pieces themselves are stored (just like in regular FEN) as a single letter according to the [Algebraic chess notation] (with 'p' for pawns).
+Lowercase letters are used for black pieces and uppercase letters for white pieces.
+The number of (continuous) empty squares is stored as a decimal digit.

+The other fields of the FEN String hold castling and other move information and are ignored by tridchessboard.js.

+Due to the asymmetric nature of the Tri-D chessboard, one has to take extra care when parsing the Tri-D FEN String.
+Especially on tower levels where squares may or may not exist, depending on the tower positions.

+You can use Tridchessboard's `fenToObj` method to convert a FEN String to a [Position Object](#position-object).

 ## Orientation Object